awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 + User accounts
 + Functions
 + Stored procedures
 + Time zone information\.
 Time zone information is loaded from the local operating system of your Amazon Aurora MySQL DB cluster\.
-For more information, see [Local Time Zone for Amazon Aurora DB Clusters](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.LocalTimeZone)\.
+For more information, see [Local time zone for Amazon Aurora DB clusters](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.LocalTimeZone)\.

 You can't restore from an encrypted source database, but you can encrypt the data being migrated\.
 You can also leave the data unencrypted during the migration process\.